Defines a provider interface for connecting two server controls using a single field of data.

 This interface is designed to be used with Web Parts connections.
 In a Web Parts connection, two server controls that reside in a WebPartZoneBase zone establish a connection and share data, with one control acting as the consumer and the other control acting as a provider.
 The mechanism for sharing data in a Web Parts connection is an interface instance, which the provider serves to the consumer by means of a callback method.
 To establish a connection, the consumer and provider must both work with the same interface type for sharing data.
 If the consumer does not recognize the interface type sent by the provider, it is still possible to connect the controls by means of a transformer (a WebPartTransformer object) that translates the interface instance sent by the provider into a type that the consumer recognizes.
 For details on connections, see WebPartConnection and Web Parts Connections Overview.

-The interface is a provider interface included with the Web Parts control set as a standard interface for creating connections based on a data field.
-You can also create custom interfaces to use with Web Parts connections, but in many data-driven Web applications, it is useful to create connections based on a common row (for details, see the IWebPartRow interface), table (for details, see the IWebPartTable interface), or field from the data source, using the interface.
+The IWebPartField interface), table (for details, see the IWebPartTable interface), or row from the data source.
 In a typical connection, a WebPart control acting as a provider would implement the interface and provide an instance of the interface to consumers in a special callback method.
-For example, the provider might implement an interface for a field in your user information table that contains a Web user's postal code data.
-Another WebPart control acting as a consumer would define a special method to receive the interface instance, and could then extract the postal code data, and look up and display weather information based on the postal code.
+For example, the provider might implement an interface for a row that corresponds to a user in your user information table.
+Another WebPart control acting as a consumer would define a special method to receive the interface instance, and could then extract the user data, use it to look up additional information about that user's accounts, and display all the information related to that user on the page.interface is a provider interface included with the Web Parts control set as a standard interface for creating connections based on a data row.
+You can also create custom interfaces to use with Web Parts connections, but in many data-driven Web applications, it is useful to create connections based on a common field (for details, see the

 A Web page that hosts the controls and declares the static connection in persistence format.